 General Contractor vs. Interior Designer: Who Does What?

-But, inspiration finally struck over the Rockies when I remembered a conversation I had with a new client last week!
+But, inspiration finally struck when I remembered a conversation I had with a new client last week!

 I’ve heard this response before.
 Of course, I love being able to say, “OH YES, WE DO!” like it’s this big secret I’ve been sitting on.
 But I also mentally smacked myself in the forehead — if new clients don’t know that we are a GC and Design Firm, well, then I probably haven’t done a good enough job explaining it!

-So let’s dive on in y’all and see if we can cover the basics before this plane touches down in SFO! 😉
+So let’s dive in and see if we can cover the basics.

 General Contractor vs. Interior Designer

-In general, I’ve found that interior designers are slightly better trained at deeply understanding how you’ll use your space and creating a holistic design that speaks to these wants and needs.
-They tend to be more artsy and creative, taking the design aesthetic to a level beyond the structural components of the renovation to the furnishings and style that will go in it.
+In general, I’ve found that interior designers are slightly better trained at deeply understanding how you’ll use your space and creating a complete design plan that speaks to these wants and needs.
+They tend to be more creative, taking the design aesthetic to a level beyond the structural components of the renovation to the furnishings and style that will go in it.

 However it shakes out, it is my professional opinion that pairing the roles of designer and GC (via one company or two) is the best way to get a final result that meets and exceeds all your wildest expectations!
 You’ll see more reasons why as you keep reading…